Professional education in Business Administration

 the Department of Business Administration at the University of Delaware seeks

 to be a leader in the discovery, dissemination, and application of business related

 The faculty of the Department of Business Administration

-develop each student through a variety of teaching techniques: lectures, case
+develop each student through a variety of teaching techniques: lectures,

-through research, seminars, and consulting activities.
+leaders through research, seminars, and consulting activities.

 The business curriculum is designed to give

-accredited at both the graduate and undergraduate levels by the Association
+is accredited at both the graduate and undergraduate levels by the Association

 to Advance Collegiate Schools of Business (AACSB), the sole agency recognized